EdmundGoodman/edmundgoodman.github.io/content/posts/hello_there.md

 <!--more-->

-I built this website to host a portfolio of my work, and *possibly* to blog - so stick around to see whether I ever get around to adding either of those things.
+I built this website to host a portfolio of my work, and _possibly_ to blog - so stick around to see whether I ever start adding either of those things.